-- 1. The honey show is open to anyone who is both (a) a current FSBA member and (b) a paid attendee of the 2023 FSBA Conference.
-Exhibits may be submitted on behalf of qualified individuals either in person, or by third parties, or by proxy.
-The honey show is also open to individuals serving as judges, stewards, or show secretaries; however, no individual serving as a judge, steward, or show secretary may participate in the judging of any exhibit(s) in any category in which they have submitted an exhibit for consideration. - 2.
-Entries must be received between from 3:00 PM until 5:00 PM on October 12, 2023, and between 7:30 AM to 10:00 AM on October 13, 2023.
-No entries will be accepted after this deadline. - 3.
-Each Exhibitor must sign an affidavit stating that each exhibit he or she submits was produced by the Exhibitor in conformity with the rules set forth herein. - 4.
-Each Exhibitor may make only one exhibit per class.
-More than one individual from a family or household may submit exhibits across different categories; however, family members and individuals from common households may not submit multiple exhibits in the same category. - 5.
+- 7. Each Exhibitor may make only one exhibit per class.
+More than one individual from a family or household may submit exhibits across different categories; however, family members and individuals from common households may not submit multiple exhibits in the same category. - 8.
 With the exception of Extracted Honey, in instances where the exhibit may qualify for consideration in multiple classes, the Exhibitor shall have the right to choose which class to enter their exhibit; the Exhibitor's selection will not be overturned by the Judge(s); and, said exhibit will be judged based on the criteria set forth in the class selected by the Exhibitor.
 The Judge shall have discretion to make the final determination as to proper color designation in regard to all exhibits of Extracted Honey.

-6. Double Entries are strictly prohibited.
+9. Double Entries are strictly prohibited.
 A "Double Entry" is when an exhibitor has more than one exhibit placed in a single exhibition class.
 As used in this rule, the term "Double" is not limited to two, but also encompasses any number greater than one.
 The Show Secretary shall not knowingly accept any subsequent exhibit which would create a Double Entry.
 Whenever a Double Entry is created by the decision of a judge in reclassifying an exhibit pursuant to the rules herein, the following procedure shall apply: Prior to the judging of any other exhibits in the affected class, the exhibits constituting the double entry shall be identified and examined by the head Judge; the head Judge shall make a determination as to which of the exhibits constituting the Double Entry is the best under the criteria listed for the affected class; the best exhibit of those comprising the Double Entry will be returned to the show bench, and the other(s) will be disqualified.
-Whenever a Double Entry results in the disqualification of one or more exhibits, and after the results are publicly announced or posted, it shall be the responsibility of the head judge to personally inform the affected
+Whenever a Double Entry results in the disqualification of one or more exhibits, and after the results are publicly announced or posted, it shall be the responsibility of the head judge to personally inform the affected exhibitor of the determination of the Double Entry and subsequent disqualification of the exhibit(s).